Which cities had the worst traffic in 2020?

 Additionally, the root causes of traffic congestion didn’t change, the report’s authors said.

-“The underlying elements of traffic problems — too many car trips, too much rush-hour roadwork, crashes, stalled vehicles and weather issues — have not receded,” said Tim Lomax, one of the report’s authors.
+“The underlying elements of traffic problems — too many car trips, too much rush-hour roadwork, crashes, stalled vehicles and weather issues — have not receded,” Tim Lomax, one of the report’s authors, said.
 “What’s different is that those elements have been eclipsed by plummeting traffic volume.”

 The study also found that 2021 is already seeing the fastest rise in traffic since 1982, the first year the report recorded traffic statistics.